Momtaz Begum

-Begum won Bangladesh National Film Award for Best Female Playback Singer three times for the films Nekabborer Mohaproyan (2014), Swatta (2017) and Maya: The Lost Mother (2019).
-In 2021, she earned an honorary doctorate degree from Global Human Peace University in Tamil Nadu, India.
+Begum won the Bangladesh National Film Award for Best Female Playback Singer three times for the films Nekabborer Mohaproyan (2014), Swatta (2017) and Maya: The Lost Mother (2019).
+In 2021, she earned a controversial honorary doctorate degree from Global Human Peace University in Tamil Nadu, India.

 Early life

-Begum was born on 5 May 1974 in the village Joymontop in Singair, in Manikganj to Uzala Begum and Modhu Boyati, a baul singer.
+Begum was born on 5 May 1961 in the village of Joymontop in Singair, in Manikganj to Uzala Begum and Modhu Boyati, a baul singer.
 She spent most of her childhood learning music from her father.
 She also took lessons from Razzak Dewan and Abdur Rashid Sorkar.

 Begum's initiation into music occurred early.
 She was a child when she accompanied her father, first as an audience member, and soon after a co-performer.
 The kind of music she performed like, Marfati, Boithoki, and Murshidi can roughly be categorized in the mystic songs genre.